geopm/geopm/docs/source/geopm_prof.3.rst

 The functions described here enable application feedback to the GEOPM control algorithm for:

-* identifying regions of code
+* Identifying regions of code
-* determining progress within regions
+* Determining progress within regions
-* counting iterations through loops that contain inter-node synchronization points in the application.
+* Counting iterations through loops that contain inter-node synchronization points in the application

 A region is defined here as a demarcated section of code, typically with distinct compute, memory, or network characteristics.
-Defining regions of code can be useful for understanding the behavior of a section of code, tuning control parameters to optimize the behavior of a region independently of the rest of the code, to alleviate load imbalance in the application (under the assumption that the region is bulk synchronous), etc.
+Defining regions of code can be useful for: understanding the behavior of a section of code, tuning control parameters to optimize the behavior of a region independently of the rest of the code, to alleviate load imbalance in the application (under the assumption that the region is bulk synchronous), etc.
-Often, a set of regions will be marked up within an outer loop, executed a fixed number of times per *epoch*.
+Often, a set of regions will be marked up within an *epoch* (i.e. outer loop), and will execute a fixed number of times per *epoch*.
 This can be leveraged to learn and optimize control parameters, e.g. employing an iterative algorithm which synchronizes periodically to alleviate load imbalance at a larger timescale.
 It is important to avoid defining regions so that they are nested, as nested regions are ignored,